“Is this covered by Insurance?” is a question often posed to Eradicator inspectors by clients…

 Mold hides in plain sight and grows mysteriously into a dangerous fungus when mold spores attach to objects susceptible to mold growth.
 Once it starts growing, removing it may become a time intensive and costly process.
 This may become a disruptive process that can affect your home life and productivity at work due to its intrusive nature.
 Therefore, it is wise to be proactive about mold and to not let it grow to abnormal levels.
 If it does grow, you must keep it in check so that the mold removal process is minimally invasive to your life and business.
-Below are some tips to help prevent and control mold growth in your home or office.
+Below are some tips to preventing and controlling mold growth in your home or office.

 As stated, mold growth is encouraged by moisture, and moisture can arise from excess humidity.
 To prevent this, monitor humidity levels, keep the relative humidity below 50%, and run a dehumidifier when necessary.